 - I get it.
 We all want to love our horses with “treats” and “nibbles” and stuff like that.
 But for Pete’s sake, many of us only sit on our horses for a total of 5-6 hours a week.
 It’s reasonable to expect them to respect our cues in the saddle and focus on their jobs.
 They can be a horse for the other 162 hours in the week.

 - Horses that snatch snacks while being ridden can be a safety issue for beginners and kids.
-And really, adults too, that may not be paying attention.
-We all want our horse to be the most bombproof kid-friendly horse in the neighborhood.
+And really, adults too, may not be paying attention.
+We all want our horses to be the most bombproof, kid-friendly horse in the neighborhood.
 But…one of the easiest ways to unseat a kid is to have the rainbow reins yanked by a horse grabbing a snack.
-I pretty much perfected the rainbow reins pull over non-voluntary dismount when I was a kid.
-I’m familiar with horses behaving badly and unseating their riders.
+I perfected the rainbow reins pullover non-voluntary dismount when I was a kid.
+I’m familiar with horses taking advantage and unseating their riders.

 I don’t want to clean this, and yeah, worse things have happened.